doublemul/ADER/README.md

 set every period, and use it for distillation in the next period.
 >We evaluate our framework on two benchmark datasets based on the self-attentive recommender.
 Our experimental results show that ADER outperforms state-of-the-art baselines.
-Furthermore, we also find ADER overcomes the model trained by the entire dataset in certain aspects, which demonstrates its advantages in removing long-term user data.*
+Furthermore, we also find ADER overcomes the model trained by the entire dataset to some extent, which demonstrates its advantages in removing long-term user data.*
 ## Requirements
 Python 3.7, TensorFlow 2.1.0, and other common packages listed in `requirements.txt` or `requirements.yaml`
 Install required environment: `conda create env -f requirement.yaml`